 The Law School has a commitment to serve the community in which we are located.
 We are proud of the number of students who are similarly committed to community and public service.
 To that end, students who are interested in advocating for people in underserved communities are encouraged to apply to our Public Interest Law Scholarship.
 This scholarship is the only scholarship to which students must apply.

 As a state institution, UConn has three rates of tuition - instate, New England compact and out of state.
-New England compact students are those students with residency in New Hampshire, Rhode Island and Vermont (i.e. New England states without a public law school).
+New England compact students are those students with residency in Rhode Island and Vermont (i.e. New England states without a public law school).
 Our generous residency statute allows out-of-state and New England Compact residents to become Connecticut residents after one year of study.
 Changing residency would reduce tuition and your cost of attendance significantly.

 The student finance office is responsible for all need-based awards.
 Students who have financial need may be eligible for tuition remission, opportunity grants or federal work study.